Mastering HubSpot Sales Funnel Stages: Examples & Best Practices

 Based on my experience, here’s what I recommend for the Awareness Stage:

 • Provide educational materials like blogs, ebooks, and guides to position yourself as a thought leader.
+This builds familiarity with your prospects and trust in your brand,

 • Use lead magnets such as free tools, trials, or quizzes to gather contact information.

-Consideration: Nurturing Leads
+Consideration: Nurturing Leads for Sales

 Custom properties on your reports to see where lead are in the sales funnel - HubSpot